✓ Updated February 2026

 Essential Travel Tips

-While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, or tipping.
-ATMs are available in Papeete and on the main islands, but can sometimes be unreliable or run out of cash, so don't rely on them solely.
+While credit cards are widely accepted in resorts and larger shops, always have some CFP francs (XPF) on hand for smaller vendors, local markets, and tips.
+ATMs are available in Papeete and on the main islands, but can sometimes be unreliable, so withdrawing a bit more than you think you'll need when you see a working ATM is a smart move.

 Renting a car is highly recommended for exploring Tahiti and Moorea at your own pace, especially if you want to venture beyond the main tourist hubs.
 Book in advance, particularly during peak season, and be aware that driving is on the right side of the road.
-For inter-island travel, Air Tahiti is your go-to, but book flights early as they can fill up.
+For inter-island travel, Air Tahiti is your go-to, but book flights well in advance as they can fill up quickly.

 Embrace the 'mana' – the spiritual energy and Polynesian way of life.
-A simple 'Ia Orana' (hello) and a smile go a long way.
-Remember that punctuality isn't always a strict concept here; relax and go with the flow, especially when invited to local events or gatherings.
+A simple 'Ia Orana' (hello) and 'Mauruuru' (thank you) go a long way.
+Dress modestly when visiting villages or religious sites, and always ask permission before taking photos of people.

-Don't miss the 'roulottes' (food trucks) in Papeete, especially on the waterfront in the evenings – they offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats.
-For a more authentic experience, try a 'snacks' (small local eateries) for lunch.
+Don't miss out on the 'roulottes' (food trucks) in Papeete, especially at Place Vaiete in the evenings – they offer delicious and affordable local specialties like poisson cru (raw fish marinated in lime and coconut milk) and grilled meats.
+For a more upscale experience, try a traditional Tahitian feast at your resort or a local restaurant.

-Pack light, breathable clothing like cotton and linen, as the humidity can be high.
-Don't forget reef-safe sunscreen, a wide-brimmed hat, and insect repellent, as mosquitoes can be present, especially at dawn and dusk.
-A waterproof bag for your electronics is also a smart idea for boat trips and beach days.
+Pack light, breathable clothing like cotton and linen, as the humidity can be intense.
+Don't forget reef-safe sunscreen, a wide-brimmed hat, sunglasses, and insect repellent.
+A waterproof bag for your electronics is also a lifesaver for boat trips and beach days.

 Tahiti is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially in crowded areas like markets.
 Avoid leaving valuables unattended on the beach or in your car.
-For any medical needs, major resorts have doctors on call, and there are clinics and hospitals in larger towns.
+Stick to well-lit areas at night, particularly in Papeete.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.